Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/Demo/Scripts/Step3_Visualization/README.md

 This step visualizes the spatial relationship between query images containing detected damage and the corresponding reference images.

-- For each reference image selected in Step 2, the associated query images are projected onto the reference image using the estimated camera poses and depthmaps.
+- For each reference image selected in Step 2, the associated query images are projected onto the reference image using the estimated camera parameters and depthmaps.
 - Damage regions from different inspection times are overlaid with transparency, and their boundaries are represented as smooth contours.

 # 📊 Qualitative Result